AnttiEsa/MapYourPlaces/README.md

 ![App Screenshot](screenshots/mapyourplaces.jpg)

-Error, if requested columns were not founded in csv-file
+Error, if requested columns were not found in csv-file

 ![App Screenshot](screenshots/error.jpg)